CognonicLabs/awesome-AI-kubernetes/README.md

 ---

 For this list, I am focused on AI/ML/Data Science OSS Tools that run in an infinitely scaleable Kubernetes environment.
+Another list that shares some scaling orchestration resources in a more genaral way is [Machine Learning Operations](https://github.com/axsauze/awesome-machine-learning-operations)

-You might be looking for something a little less specific and here are some suggestions:
+You might also be looking for something far less specific and here are some suggestions:

 **Kubernetes**